Letters to editor

 — Name withheld upon request

-PCC replies: The mineral makeups we carry are micronized minerals and are tested to make sure they do not penetrate the skin barrier.
+PCC replies: The mineral makeups at PCC are micronized minerals.
+They are tested to make sure they do not penetrate the skin barrier.